Windows Autopatch | IT Pro’s Complete Guide | Patch My PC

 Windows Feature Updates detailed reporting.

-Feature Update Status: Will provide a full list of all managed devices and their compliance status for all deployed Feature Updates.
+Feature Update Status: We will provide a complete list of all managed devices and their compliance status for all deployed Feature Updates.
 This list can also be exported to a CSV file.

 Detailed report view of all managed devices and their Feature update status.

-Feature Update Trending: Will provide you with the line graph showing you all of your managed devices and their compliance status.
-You can filter this by Device count or Percentage of devices updated.
+Feature Update Trending: This will provide you with a line graph showing all of your managed devices and their compliance status.
+You can filter this by device count or percentage of updated devices.

 How to enroll your Intune tenant with the Windows Autopatch Service.
 This will also run the Readiness Assessment Tool needed to verify tenant eligibility.